-The market for internal auditors continues to be hot going into the two quarters of 2021.
+The market for internal auditors continues to be hot going into the first half of 2021.
 As economic concerns and COVID uncertainties decrease, we anticipate that the demand for strong talent will only increase as companies loosen purse strings and job seekers decide to start looking again.
 With this said, employers must start to come to grips with the “new normal” operating model and adapt to the growing interest in “remote work only” arrangements from candidates as the era of relocation and business travel enters into a new phase.
 For candidates, it continues to be a “seller’s market.”
 To be successful, companies should actively nurture a pipeline of quality talent as the long-term need is going going to increase.

 Market Drivers – Employer Demand

 - Hiring is picking up pace across the board.
 Open roles for internal auditors popping up across the country

 - The talent wars are being fought in the middle.
 The most competition is for senior independent contributor and/or manager level talent.

 - All disciplines of audit are red hot.
 From IT Audit, SOX, Operational, Compliance…auditors of all types are in very high demand.